Dandara (video game)

-Dandara is a 2D platformer and Metroidvania video game developed by Brazilian studio Long Hat House and published by Raw Fury in 2018.
+Dandara is a 2018 2D platformer and Metroidvania video game developed by Brazilian studio Long Hat House and published by Raw Fury in 2018.

 Gameplay

 Dandara is a 2D platformer and Metroidvania game.
 Players take control of the eponymous protagonist who traverses the game's world by warping between white surfaces.
-The game's protagonist and themes are based on the life of Brazilian historical figure Dandara.
+The game's protagonist and themes are based on the life of Brazilian historical figure Dandara dos Palmares.

 Development and release

 Dandara was developed by Brazilian studio Long Hat House and published by Raw Fury.
 The game was released for Android, iOS, Linux, macOS, Windows, Nintendo Switch, PlayStation 4 and Xbox One on 6 February 2018.

 Reception

 Reception towards Dandara was generally mixed, leaning towards positive.
 It was better accepted in publications centered towards mobile platforms, showing its origins as a touchscreen-first game.

 Dandara received a nomination for "Portable Game of the Year" during the 22nd Annual D.I.C.E.
 Awards.